Should I Hire a Construction Accident Attorney?

 Sadly, year after year, thousands of workers get injured or killed in construction site accidents.
 If you or someone you love suffered injuries in a construction accident, help is available.
 By hiring a construction accident attorney, you can obtain financial compensation for the injuries, losses, and difficulties you now face.

-As a worker who suffered injuries in a construction accident, you have the right to receive financial compensation.
-But, unfortunately, you cannot count on automatically receiving the money you deserve.
-You may need to fight for full (or even partial) payment, and it’s not a fight you can handle on your own.
+If you suffered injuries in a construction accident, you have the right to receive financial compensation.
+This may be workers’ compensation, or it may be damages for negligence.
+Unfortunately, you cannot count on automatically receiving the money you deserve.
+You may need to fight for full (or even partial) payment, and it’s generally not a fight you can handle on your own.